hoelzl/cmake_demo/README.md

   - That an executable with the name `say_hello` will be built.
   - The source code for the executable is in the file `say_hello.cpp`.

+## Version 0.2

+- The only change in this version is a lower minimum version of CMake.